nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

     ✉️ You will recieve an e-mail after the access for the ARC was granted

-4. Follow the link (green arrow) in the e-mail and log in with your DataPLANT account.
+4. Follow the link (green arrow) in the e-mail and log in with your DataHUB account.

 > ![dataHUB/gitLab Mail](nfdi4plants.knowledgebase/../Images/1688635732619.png)